salihzain/salihzain/README.md

 ![Salih Zain](./img/cover.jpg)

-Let me guess, you had a hard time trying to pronounce my firstو didn’t you?
+Let me guess, you had a hard time trying to pronounce my first name, didn’t you?
 It’s all good, you can call me Sal or Zain, whichever works for you best.
 But besides my 3 different names, let me tell you a little bit about who I am.

  I have a background in design, business, and programming.
 Back when I was 17, I started my career as a UI & UX designer.
 I quickly realized that I had a passion for starting startups.
 So I co-founded Sha6bu5, the first recipe app in Iraq, and of course designed its UI & UX.
 Then I moved to the U.S. to participate in a social entrepreneurship semester-long program.
 After that, I started college majoring in Business Administration.
 I quickly realized that this field wasn't right for me.
 So, mid-sophomore year, I made the switch to CS after learning JavaScript on my own and feeling nostalgic about building products.
 Although I had to finish a 4-year B.Sc. program in 2.5 years, it was the best decision that I have ever made.